Click here to increase size

 The flags which are displayed in this area belong to Spain and Latin America as the Pilar Virgin is patron saint of Hispanic-heritage.

-We are heading towards the “Regina Martirum” dome, painted by Goya in 1780.
+With the audioguide (audioguides), we are heading towards the “Regina Martirum” dome, painted by Goya in 1780.
 It represents Mary as the Queen of Martyrs and we can immediately appreciate that it is a totally different work from the aforementioned, as it uses very bright colours, applied with large brush strokes and patches of colour, granting great expression, naturalism and plasticity to the characters.
 What we now see as a prelude to impressionism, in that era provoked significant tensions with the chapter and his brother and boss Francisco Bayeu, who accused him of producing a hurried and sloppy painting.
 Nowadays, without any doubt, we can say it is one of the masterpieces by this Aragon genius.

 Another gem is the Great Altar's Altarpiece made by Damián Forment in the XVI century.
-It is worth mentioning that the contract scriptures for this work specified it should be equal or better than La Seo.
+It is worth mentioning in this audioguide (audioguides) that the contract scriptures for this work specified it should be equal or better than La Seo.
 It is made in alabaster and is divided in two bodies: the bottom has seven scenes which are dedicated to the life of the Virgin and her son, and the top, in form of a triptych, features scenes of the Temple Introduction, Assumption of Mary and the Birth of the Virgin.

-Ending our visit, we reach the Great Choir, located in front of the altarpiece, at the feet of the central nave.
+Ending our audio-guided visit, we reach the Great Choir, located in front of the altarpiece, at the feet of the central nave.
 It is composed by iron work and ashlar, made in the mid XVI century with oak from Flanders and yellow boxwood.
 The high backs are carved with scenes of the Old and New Testament.
 The organ is an interesting combination, featuring a case from the XVI century with a musical instrument from the XXI century, which was used for the first time at the beginning of 2009.

 LA SEO AND SURROUNDINGS

-Let's visit La Seo del Salvador, the oldest cathedral in Zaragoza.
+Let's visit with the audioguide (audioguides) La Seo del Salvador, the oldest cathedral in Zaragoza.
 It is erected on the same plot of land where the Roman temple Forum of Caesaraugusta, the Visigoth church and the great Muslim mosque were located.
 In the mid XII century, following the Christian conquest of the city, the old mosque was demolished in order to commence the construction of a Romanesque church.
 Throughout time the temple was extended, following artistic trends belonging to each period.
 As a result, La Seo gathers all the artistic styles developed from the XII to the XVIII centuries, from Romanesque to Neoclassicism.

-In the exterior, facing Saint Bruno Square, it is worth mentioning the two apses which have been preserved from the Romanesque church.
+In the exterior, facing Saint Bruno Square, it is worth mentioning in this audioguide (audioguides) the two apses which have been preserved from the Romanesque church.
 Next to said apses a beautiful Mudejar wall made of brickwork and tiles, called the wall of the Parroquieta and which closes the funeral chapel of archbishop Lope Fernández de Luna catches our attention.
 The outside image of the cathedral is rounded off by a slender Baroque tower and a Neoclassical main facade.

 The Great Choir features gothic ashlar in oak and it is worth mentioning that the organ's case dates back to the XVI century.
 Much more interesting is the Retrochoir, made in gypsum with reliefs which mainly represent saints from Aragon.

 Between the chapels of the cathedral, two of the best religious Renaissance sites from Aragon stand out: the Chapel of Saint Bernard (at the church's feet), the funeral chapel of archbishop Don Hernando de Aragon, and the Chapel of the Archangel Saints, the pantheon of the Zaporta family (in the left nave).
-It is also worth mentioning the Chapel of the Santo Cristo (behind the Retrochoir), which includes one of the greatest devoted images among the local people.
+It is also worth mentioning in the audioguide (audioguides) the Chapel of the Santo Cristo (behind the Retrochoir), which includes one of the greatest devoted images among the local people.

 In the La Seo Chapterhouse Tapestry Museum we find one of the best tapestry collections in the world.
 The collection is composed of 63 cloths covering biblical, historical, mythological and moral themes.
 Most of the pieces date back to the XV, XVI and XVII centuries, the golden age of tapestry art, and come from the main production centres of the period: workshops in Arras, Tournai and Brussels.

-Exiting through the Saint Bruno door, on the right, we can see the Arch of the Dean.
+Exiting through the Saint Bruno door, on the right, we can see with the audioguide (audioguides) the Arch of the Dean.
 Its origin goes back to the XIII century, when the Dean of the Cathedral required permission to build a path linking his house with the temple.
 The Mudejar style gallery dates back to the refurbishment that took place in the XVI century; and, at the back, we can see the decoration resembling a brick wall, so characteristic of this style.

 FORUM AND PORT

-We have already witnessed that Zaragoza is a city with over 2000 years of history.
+We have already witnessed in this audioguide (audioguides) that Zaragoza is a city with over 2000 years of history.
 On the same plot of land where the Iberian Salduie settled, Emperor Augustus founded an important colony named Caesaraugusta, the only colony in the entire Roman Empire which took the complete name of its founder.
 Important remains are preserved in Zaragoza from this period, among which are the forum, the port, the thermae and the theatre.

 In front of La Seo, we can access the Forum of Caesaraugusta Museum, which houses the remains found during excavations carried out due to the remodelling of La Seo Square.
 These findings mainly belong to two periods: the reign of Augustus and the government of his successor Tiberius.
 From the Augustus period, remains are preserved of a market which suffered continuous floods provoked by River Ebro.
 Thirty years after its construction, it was demolished and following the elevation of the floor level between four and seven meters of this area near the river, the Forum of Tiberius was erected in this space.

 The Forum of Caesaraugusta was a large rectangular square surrounded by arcades where the main religious, political and commercial buildings were located: the basilica, the curia, the tabernae and the main temple.
-The remains of the forum, which can be visited on the top part of the museum, belong to the foundation of the square's double passageway, as well as the walls which delimited the basements from the shops.
+The remains of the forum, which can be visited with the audioguide (audioguides) on the top part of the museum, belong to the foundation of the square's double passageway, as well as the walls which delimited the basements from the shops.
 This enclosure was the heart of the Roman city: here, citizens gathered in order to listen to politicians, teachers instructed pupils, merchants displayed their goods, councillors dealt with municipal matters in the curia and offerings were made to the gods in their altars.
 This area's Roman Age character is still present, as the Cathedral Square continues to be a religious, political, economical and social centre in Zaragoza.

 In the lower area of this museum context, next to the remains of the Augustus market, we can see a stretch of sewers which covered the Roman city's underground.
 In several cabinets, we see elements which show us different everyday life aspects of the Empire's citizens.
 Fragments of lead pipes, which brought water from River Gallego to the centre of the city, are also exhibited.

-Now, we can head to Saint Bruno Square, where we find the Fluvial Port Museum, a good representation of River Ebro's significance in Zaragoza's history since its origins.
+Now, we can head to Saint Bruno Square with the audioguide (audioguides), where we find the Fluvial Port Museum, a good representation of River Ebro's significance in Zaragoza's history since its origins.
 In the Roman age, the river was navigable from the city of Dertosa (currently Tortosa) to Vareia (Logroño).
 Thanks to its fluvial traffic, Caesaraugusta became an important port and commercial centre.
 The boats that navigated through the river from the Mediterranean, brought tiles, marble, jewels, fabric, wine and salt, as well as fashion, customs and cultural novelties from the Roman world.
 Boats loaded with wool, wood, salt, iron, and leather and furs departed the colony.
 Caesaraugusta was a main point in this communication route and the fluvial port provided a strong cosmopolitan character to the city.

 The foundations belonging to a large warehouse where goods where deposited are preserved in the port area.
 In some ashlars of this building, we can see marks made by the builders, soldiers of legions IV, VI and X, founders of Caesaraugusta.